Novelty Search in Representational Space for Sample Efficient Exploration: Abstract state representations

 where $\theta_{Q^-}$ and $\theta_{\hat{e}^-}$ are parameters of an earlier buffered Q-function (or our target Q-function) and encoder respectively.
 The agent then minimizes the following loss:

 We learn the dynamics of our environment through the following losses:

 and our transition loss

+Note that our transition function learns the difference (given an action) between previous state $x$ and current state $x'$.
 By jointly learning the weights of the encoder and the different components, the abstract representation is shaped in a meaningful way according to the dynamics of the environment.
 In particular, by minimizing the loss given in Equation~\ref{eqn:transition-loss} with respect to the encoder parameters $\theta_{\hat{e}}$ (or $p(x \ | \ s)$), we minimize our entropy $H[X' | X, A]$.

-In order to maximize the entropy of our learnt abstracted state representations $H[X']$, we minimize the expected pairwise Gaussian potential \citep{borodachov2019energy, wang2020understanding} between states:
+In order to maximize the entropy of our learnt abstracted state representations $H[X']$, we minimize the expected pairwise Gaussian potential \citep{borodachov2019energy} between states:

 with $C_{d1}$ as a hyperparameter.
 Losses in Equation~\ref{eqn:transition-loss} and Equation~\ref{eqn:maxent} are reminiscent of the model-based losses in \cite{Lavet2018CRAR} and correspond respectively to the \textit{alignment} and \textit{uniformity} contrastive loss formulation in \cite{wang2020understanding}, where alignment ensures that similar states are close together (in encoded representation space) and uniformity ensures that all states are spread uniformly throughout this low-dimensional representation space.